-Erin Leonard, operations associate, oversees office operations and assists with projects across the firm.
+Erin Leonard, associate, oversees office operations and assists with projects across the firm.
 Erin plays a key role in media, social media, research and marketing.

 Erin has a proven track record of success in event planning, community outreach and website development.
 Prior to joining Collaborative, Erin managed the website and member communications for a national professional association.